 The iconic summit tour is a must for any cyclist visiting Gran Canaria.
 A 48km journey starting at 20m and finishing at 1950m.
 Journeying through Fataga, San Bartolome and Cruz Grande, then onto a (short) flat section it will be time to start the climb to Ayacata.
 This will be the final attraction before the top!
 The descent back to Playa del Ingles follows the same route.
 Today is ridden at approximately 20-25km/h.

 Today is a day away from the bike to relax the muscles and soak up some sunshine.

 A route which makes Gran Canaria great for cyclists!
-Composed of long and short climbs, the return is wholly declines, interspaced and winding, with a range of lengths allowing you to practice techniques and speed.
+Composed of long and short climbs, the return is wholly declines, inter-spaced and winding, with a range of lengths allowing you to practice techniques and speed.
 The east coast tailwinds will play in your favour returning you to Playa del Ingles.
 Today is ridden at approximately 20-25km/h.

-This road from Playa del Ingles to Puerto de Mogan along the south coast is full of hidden gems, such as the fishing hamlet at Mogan.
+This road, from Playa del Ingles to Puerto de Mogan, along the south coast is full of hidden gems, such as the fishing hamlet at Mogan.
 You will have views of the Atlantic Ocean the entire journey.
-Once you arrive in Mogan there are multiple cafes to situated by the harbour, perfect for relaxing before starting the return route.
+Once you arrive in Mogan there are multiple cafes situated by the harbour, perfect for relaxing before starting the return route.
 Today is ridden at approximately 20-25km/h.